 These gardens are seeded with flowers and plants selected specifically for their capacity to support and nurture beneficial insects.
 They also look spectacular!

 In the field our plants use their biological solar receptors to convert sunlight and other raw materials into sugars.

 Closer to home, our solar array produces enough clean energy to provide for all of our needs, and then some!

 Our system has been oversized to accommodate our future electric vehicles, our current gas cars being the last we'll ever have.

 We are proud participants in and supporters of Forests Ontario's 50 Million Tree Program.

 This program, like many others throughout the world, seeks to skillfully increase the amount of forested land on the planet.

 The program helps create habitat for wildlife, improve soil & water quality, prevent soil erosion, and sequester carbon from the atmosphere.

-To date we have planted over 9,000 coniferous trees on our property with the help of Ethic Tree Creations.
+To date we have planted over 9,000 coniferous trees on our property.

 Rows of year old seedlings.